JamesTrewern/prolog2/README.md

 Traditional meta-rules can be written simply by making predicate symbols start with upper case letters.
 We must define which variables will remain as variables when a new clause is created from this higher-order clause.
-We define these universally quantified variables using curly braces like so:  `{X,Y}`
+We define these existentially quantified variables using curly braces like so:  `{X,Y}`

 ```prolog
 P(X,Y):- Q(X,Y), {P,Q}. %Identity